OFD5/OFD5/README.md

 - 🌱 I’m currently learning Java and Python
 - 💬 Ask me about security, am ready to help.
 - ⚡ Fun fact: I love playing football ⚽ AND Chess ♟
+- 👳‍♂️ I'm also student of Comparative religion

 # My Goal